-- An information-gathering exercise to determine the state of play and market conditions for the supply of advanced optical transmission and switching equipment for the GÉANT backbone.
-A Prior Information Notice (PIN) was published in November 2009, a Request for Information (RFI) issued during Q4 of Year 1 to the 20 companies (equipment suppliers, value-added resellers (VARs) or operators) who responded to the PIN, and a series of meetings begun with the 11 companies who submitted written responses to the RFI. - Current backbone studies.
+- An information-gathering exercise to determine the state of play and market conditions for the supply of advanced optical transmission and switching equipment for the GÉANT backbone. - Current backbone studies.
 Investigations into optimising the current backbone IP layer design, the physical layer and the inclusion of cross-border fibre (CBF)-based transmission services. - Pre-procurement market studies.